paugier/mercurial-book/en/undo.rst

 Finding and fixing mistakes
 ===========================

-To err might be human, but to really handle the consequences well takes a top-notch revision control system.
+To err might be human, but to really handle the consequences will take a top-notch revision control system.
 In this chapter, we'll discuss some of the techniques you can use when you find that a problem has crept into your project.
 Mercurial has some highly capable features that will help you to isolate the sources of problems, and to handle them appropriately.